Curly Sue: Plot

-One night, Bill tells Grey he is not Sue's father, and how he met Sue's mother one night in Florida.
-He also tells Grey after Sue's mother died, Bill raised her himself, growing to love her like his own.
-Thus, when they lost their home and money, Bill could not find it in his heart to put Sue in an orphanage, so he took her with him.
-However, when it becomes apparent that Sue is completely unable to read or write (despite spelling a difficult word earlier), Grey begins to push even harder for Bill to leave Sue with her.

-Eventually, Bill realizes this is where Sue belongsin a home, cared for by someone who can give her the advantages his homeless, nomadic existence lacks.
-Walker eventually, out of spite, turns them in and Sue gets put into welfare, while Bill is arrested because of never actually having had custody of the child.
-While in jail, Bill encounters the drifter who stole Sue's ring, and forces him to reveal what he did with it.
-After this happens, Grey arrives to get Bill out of jail, and has also gotten Sue out of welfare.
+Walker, out of spite, turns them in, and Sue is taken away by child protective services, while Bill is arrested because he never had custody of the child.
+While in jail, he encounters the drifter who stole Sue's ring and forces him to reveal what he did with it.
+Grey arrives to get Bill out of jail and has also gotten Sue out of state care.

-After learning that the drifter took the ring to a pawn shop and sold it, Bill, now knowing where it is, goes there and buys it back after his release.
-Sue and Grey return to their apartment, and discover the ring, which Sue takes as a sign that Bill has decided the time has come for the two to part ways, leaving her with Grey.
-However, the ring is accompanied by a note saying he is in the living room.
-Sue is happy to find Bill, realizing the ring was actually a sign that he is going to give up his old lifestyle so he can stay with Sue and pursue a romance with Grey.
+After learning that the drifter took the ring to a pawn shop and sold it, Bill buys it back.
+Sue and Grey return to their apartment and discover the ring, which Sue takes as a sign that Bill has decided the time has come for them to part.
+However, the ring is accompanied by a note saying Bill is in the living room.